bluemutedwisdom/appengine-java/README.rst

 =========================================================

 The Java language version of the `Google App Engine SDK`_ enables developers to build Java web applications that can be hosted on Google's App Engine platform, on the same scalable infrastructure that power Google's own applications.
 App Engine applications are easy to build, easy to maintain, and easy to scale.

 We also have versions of the Google App Engine SDK for the `Python`_ and `Go programming`_ languages.

 This appliance includes all the standard features in `TurnKey Core`_, and on top of that:

 - Google AppEngine SDK configurations:

-   -  Installed from upstream source code to /var/www/google\_appengine
+   - Installed from upstream source code to /var/www/google_appengine
    - Using OpenJDK Java runtime.
    - ANT to build java applications.
    - Google Web Toolkit (GWT).

--  Includes TurnKey Web Control panel with useful information, references, and link to offline documentation (convenience).
+- Includes TurnKey Web Control panel with useful information and references.
--  Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery)
+- Postfix MTA (bound to localhost) to allow sending of email (e.g., password recovery).
 - Includes Webmin Postfix module.

 Credentials *(passwords set at first boot)*
 -------------------------------------------

 -  Webmin, SSH: username **root**

 .. _Google App Engine SDK: https://developers.google.com/appengine/
 .. _Python: http://www.turnkeylinux.org/appengine-python